Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Spin-bath model

 where $\alpha=x,y,z$, and $\sigma^\alpha_{\mathcal{E},i}$ are Pauli operators vectors for the environment spins while $a_i$ and $b^\alpha_{ij}$ are random numbers drawn from standard normal distribution.

-In Fig.~\ref{fig:strength} (inset), the global density of states is shown to be well described by a Gaussian distribution.
+In Fig.~\ref{fig:strength} (inset), the spectral density is shown to be well described by a Gaussian distribution.
 The claim for the Lorentzian distribution of the overlap is also justified.
 Note that the asymptotic tail of the overlap becomes exponential.
-This agrees with Wigner's derivation \cite{Wigner1955-jp,Wigner1957-cv} for the tail of the strength function for banded matrices.
-The matrix of the physical perturbation, represented in the basis of the unperturbed Hamiltonian, is a banded matrix, i.e., its off-diagonal elements typically decay exponentially fast \cite{Deutsch2018-ri} with the distance from the diagonal.
+This agrees with Wigner's derivation \cite{Wigner1955-jp,Wigner1957-cv} for the tail of the strength function of banded matrices.
+The matrix of the physical perturbation represented in the basis of the unperturbed Hamiltonian is a banded matrix, i.e., its off-diagonal elements typically decay exponentially fast with the distance from the diagonal \cite{Deutsch2018-ri}.

 To visualize the change of the time dependence of the decoherence factor with the growth of the coupling strength (and hence, with the width of the overlap), here we focus on the case where the environment is initially prepared in an energy eigenstate.
 The results can be generalized to a thermal environment by averaging over a thermal distribution.
 This will be addressed in the study of quantum Brownian motion.
-Fig.~\ref{fig:decay} depicts the decoherence factor at various coupling strengths, clearly demonstrating the transition between exponential and Gaussian decays, with a crossover well-described by their convolution.
+Figure~\ref{fig:decay} depicts the decoherence factor at various coupling strengths, demonstrating the transition between exponential and Gaussian decays, with a crossover well-described by their convolution.